 Democracy for All Amendment

-The Democracy for All Amendment is one of the more prominent amendment proposals in Congress.
-It was introduced by Senator Tom Udall in the Senate and Representative Theodore Deutch in the House.
+The Democracy for All Amendment is one of the most prominent amendment proposals in Congress.
+It has been introduced by Senator Tom Udall in the Senate and Representative Theodore Deutch in the House.

 SECTION 1.
 To advance democratic self-government and political equality for all, and to protect the integrity of government and the electoral process, Congress and the States may regulate and set limits on the raising and spending of money by candidates and others to influence elections.